The Mandalorian

 The Mandalorian is an American space Western television series created by Jon Favreau for the streaming service Disney+.
-It is the first live-action series in the Star Wars franchise, beginning five years after the events of Return of the Jedi (1983), and stars Pedro Pascal as the title character, a lone bounty hunter who goes on the run to protect the Force-sensitive child Grogu.
-Starting in the third season, Katee Sackhoff also stars as Mandalorian leader Bo-Katan Kryze, following her appearance in the second season.
+It is the first live-action series in the Star Wars franchise and begins five years after the events of the film Return of the Jedi (1983).
+It follows a lone bounty hunter who protects a Force-sensitive child, Grogu, from remnant Imperial forces.

-Star Wars creator George Lucas had begun developing a live-action Star Wars television series by 2009, but this project was deemed too expensive to produce.
-He sold Lucasfilm to Disney in October 2012.
-Subsequently, work on a new Star Wars series began for Disney+.
-Favreau signed on in March 2018, serving as writer and showrunner.
-He executive produces alongside Dave Filoni, Kathleen Kennedy, and Colin Wilson.
-The series' title was announced in October 2018, with filming starting at Manhattan Beach Studios in California.
-Visual effects company Industrial Light & Magic developed the StageCraft technology for the series, using virtual sets and a 360-degree video wall to create the series' environments.
+Pedro Pascal stars as the title character, with Katee Sackhoff co-starring in the third season.
+Star Wars creator George Lucas had begun developing a live-action Star Wars television series by 2009, but it was deemed too expensive to produce.
+He sold Lucasfilm to Disney in October 2012, and work on a new Star Wars series began for Disney+.
+Favreau signed on as writer and showrunner in March 2018.
+He executive produces alongside Dave Filoni, Kathleen Kennedy, and Colin Wilson; Rick Famuyiwa joined them for the third season.
+The title was announced in October 2018 when filming started at Manhattan Beach Studios in California.
+Visual effects company Industrial Light & Magic developed the StageCraft technology for the series, displaying digital backgrounds on a 360-degree video wall.
 This has since been adopted by other film and television productions.

 The Mandalorian premiered with the launch of Disney+ on November 12, 2019.
-The eight-episode first season was met with positive reviews, was nominated for Outstanding Drama Series at the 72nd Primetime Emmy Awards, and won seven Primetime Creative Arts Emmy Awards.
-A second season premiered on October 30, 2020, to positive reviews, and a third season premiered on March 1, 2023.
-A fourth season is in development.
-Interconnected spin-off series The Book of Boba Fett, Ahsoka, and Skeleton Crew expand on The Mandalorian timeframe.
+The rest of the first season was released through December 27.
+A second season was released from October to December 2020, and a third season was released from March to April 2023.
+The series has received largely positive reviews from critics and several accolades, including Primetime Creative Arts Emmy Award wins for all three seasons.
+A feature film, The Mandalorian and Grogu, which will act as a continuation of the series, is being directed by Favreau and is scheduled for release in May 2026.
+A fourth season of the series had been in development, but it is unclear if it will proceed following the announcement of the film.
+Interconnected spin-off series The Book of Boba Fett, Ahsoka, and Skeleton Crew expand on The Mandalorian's timeframe, with an untitled feature film directed by Filoni set to serve as a conclusion to the interconnected stories.

 Premise

-Beginning five years after the events of Return of the Jedi (1983) and the fall of the Galactic Empire, The Mandalorian follows Din Djarin, a lone Mandalorian bounty hunter in the outer reaches of the galaxy.
-He is hired by remnant Imperial forces to retrieve the child Grogu, but instead goes on the run to protect the infant.
-While looking to reunite Grogu with his kind, they are pursued by Moff Gideon, who wants to use Grogu's connection to the Force.
-The duo then travel to Mandalore so Din Djarin can redeem himself for the transgression of removing his helmet.
+Beginning five years after the events of the film Return of the Jedi (1983) and the fall of the Galactic Empire, The Mandalorian follows Din Djarin, a lone Mandalorian bounty hunter working in the outer reaches of the galaxy.
+He is hired by Imperial remnant forces to retrieve the child Grogu, but instead goes on the run to protect the infant.
+While looking to reunite Grogu with his kind, he is pursued by former Imperial commander Moff Gideon, who wants to exploit Grogu's connection to the Force.
+The duo then travel to Mandalore so Djarin can redeem himself for the transgression of removing his helmet.